 We make charming shoes for curious people, delivered with uncommon care and delight.
 We strive to make everyone we touch dream, and make every customer we serve feel unique.

 Favorite Artemis product, and why?
 Our Kilim Slides.
 They are so adorable and comfortable!
 I can’t walk one block without someone stopping to ask me where they are from.
-I also love our Kilim Smoking Shoes, and I use our Mini Marché Bag everyday.
+I also love all of our new Moss Mules.
+They are so comfortable and easy to wear for so many different occasions.
+Oh, and did I mention our Travel bags?
+The chicest way to travel!

 What is the best piece of advice you have been given?
-My parents always told me to be kind to absolutely everyone you meet.
+So simple- my parents always told me to be kind to absolutely everyone you meet.

 Most beautiful places you’ve ever traveled to?
-The south western coast of Ireland, Big Sur in California.
+The south western coast of Ireland.
+The Chamonix ski mountain in France.
+Muscongus and Penobscot Bay in Maine.

 What is your favorite book, and why?
 “The Museum of Innocence" by Orhan Pamuk.
 It is the most incredible love story based in Istanbul.
 There is an actual museum in the city that is dedicated to this love story.
 It is incredibly moving, and I visit every time I travel to Istanbul.